isomerpages/moe-crestsec/_curriculum/Academic/Aesthetics.md

 <p>The design of the programme is aimed at empowering students’ transformation
 through the arts via a two pronged approach:</p>
 <p>(i) Broad-based programme - Conducted through the curriculum which consists
-of the following art forms, namely, music, art, dance and drama.</p>
+of the following art forms, namely, music, arts and dance.</p>
 <p>(ii) Depth--Conducted through the CCAs, e.g.: Pop Band, Dance and Circus
 Arts.</p>
 <div class="isomer-image-wrapper">